 4 bedrooms |

-- You will never get more benefit than your applicable LHA amount
+- You will never get more housing benefit or universal credit housing costs than your applicable LHA amount

 - The maximum number of bedrooms that can be claimed for is four